| The

 The Mackinaw has space to accommodate about 40 people at desks, and has

 facilities for food preparation.
-The Mackinaw museum ship will host the
+The Mackinaw museum ship as hosted several

 The chrome at top center is the